Werner von Blomberg

-Werner Eduard Fritz von Blomberg (2 September 1878 – 13 March 1946) was a German field marshal and politician who served as the first Minister of War in Nazi Germany from 1933 to 1938.
+Werner von Blomberg (2 September 1878 – 13 March 1946) was a German field marshal and politician who served as the first Minister of War in Nazi Germany from 1933 to 1938.
 Blomberg had served as Chief of the Truppenamt, equivalent to the German General Staff, during the Weimar Republic from 1927 to 1929.

 Blomberg served on the Western Front during World War I and rose through the ranks of the Reichswehr until he was appointed chief of the Truppenamt.
 Despite being dismissed from the Truppenamt, he was later appointed Defence Minister by President Paul von Hindenburg in January 1933.

 Following the Nazis' rise to power in Germany, Blomberg was named Minister of War and Commander-in-Chief of the German Armed Forces.
 In this capacity, he played a central role in Germany's rearmament as well as purging the military of dissidents to the new regime.
-However, as Blomberg grew increasingly critical of the Nazis' foreign policy, he was ultimately forced to resign in the Blomberg-Fritsch affair in 1938 orchestrated by his political rivals, Hermann Göring and Heinrich Himmler.
+However, as Blomberg grew increasingly critical of the Nazis' foreign policy, he was ultimately forced to resign in the Blomberg–Fritsch affair in 1938, orchestrated by his political rivals, Hermann Göring and Heinrich Himmler.
 Thereafter, Blomberg spent World War II in obscurity until he served as a witness in the Nuremberg trials shortly before his death.

 Early life and career

 Werner Eduard Fritz von Blomberg was born on 2 September 1878 in Stargard, Province of Pomerania (now Stargard, Poland) into a noble Baltic German family.
 Blomberg joined the Prussian Army in 1897 and attended the Prussian Military Academy from 1904 to 1908.

-Blomberg entered the German General Staff in 1908 and served as a staff officer with distinction on the Western Front during the First World War.
-He participated in the First Battle of the Marne in 1914 and the Battle of Verdun in 1916.
+Blomberg entered the German General Staff in 1908 and served as a staff officer with distinction on the Western Front during the World War I. He participated in the First Battle of the Marne in 1914 and the Battle of Verdun in 1916.
 Blomberg was awarded the Pour le Mérite.

 Blomberg married Charlotte Hellmich in April 1904.
 The couple had five children.

 In 1920, Blomberg was appointed chief of staff of the Döberitz Brigade; in 1921, he was appointed chief of staff of the Stuttgart Army Area.
 In 1925, General Hans von Seeckt appointed him chief of army training.
 By 1927, Blomberg was a major-general and chief of the Troop Office (Truppenamt), the thin disguise for the German General Staff, which had been forbidden by the Treaty of Versailles.